 Feb 19, 2020 - Work in the snow

 On Saturday, February 8th we held our annual clean up day at Boat Club Road facilities.
 We had some work scheduled, and were able to do most of it.
 We were greeted by an exciting visitor as we worked: snow.
 True to our nature though, our group kept on working through the snow and got done what was able to be updated.
-We fixed the two infields, cleaned up debris, trimmed bushes and limbs, mended the batting cage net, re-did the entire bullpen mound at Field #1 including introducing some turf and sand, repaired and resurfaced an extra portable mound located at the batting cage, made a new (and wider) concrete ramp for the football concession area, put down sand/dirt in holes around the fields, moved the football bleachers and move Field #2 fence back into place and cemented in some bollards at the first entrance drive area.
+We fixed the two infields, cleaned up debris, trimmed bushes and limbs, mended the batting cage net, re-did the entire bullpen mound at Field #1 including introducing some turf and sand, repaired and resurfaced an extra portable mound located at the batting cage, made a new (and wider) concrete ramp for the football concession area, put down sand/dirt in holes around the fields, moved the football bleachers, moved and installed Field #2 fence back into place and cemented in some bollards at the first entrance drive area.

 Thanks to all four Bandits teams that came out to get this work done.
 We had a whole lot of Bandit parents, siblings and friends that showed the players how they too know how to work as a team.
 We accomplished a lot, and the grounds are better and safer because of the work done.
 Again, thank you so much for volunteering half your Saturday to our organization and community - we are all better off because of it.